Standin' at the crossroad, baby,…, risin' sun goin' down I believe to my soul, now, poor Bob is sinkin' down Cross Road Blues - Robert Johnson (1936)

 “Therefore, as the Holy Spirit says, “Today, if you hear his voice,” (Hebrews 3:7, ESV)

 Seeking God early is better than waiting until later.
-Later we might feel like it will be harder to get untangled from the complications we’ve created for ourselves.
-Later we might not see the dream as clearly as we do today.
+Later, we might feel like it will be harder to untangle the complications we’ve created for ourselves.
+Later, we might not see the dream as clearly as we do today.

-I’m convinced the dream is there whenever we’re ready to grab ahold and go with it.
-But life and ministry experience breed a warning: Too often, we get stuck at a crossroad or take a wrong turn when we get there.
+I’m convinced the dream is there whenever we’re ready to grab hold of it and go with it.
+But life and ministry experience breeds a warning: Too often, we get stuck at a crossroads or take a wrong turn when we get there.

 Kingdom dreaming…

-If we’re dreaming about an active role in the kingdom of God, it’s not a whim or a mere natural progression in our thinking… it’s Holy Spirit given.
+If we dream about an active role in the kingdom of God, it’s not a whim or a mere natural progression in our thinking… it’s Holy Spirit given.
 It’s not something we conjure up on our own.
-In our natural state, we were oblivious to our own wretchedness, clueless about our inability to find God or even to know for sure he existed.
-How then could we have seen the plight of others or felt the urgency to show them a road to salvation we hadn’t even found for ourselves?
+In our natural state, we were oblivious to our wretchedness, clueless about our inability to find God or even to know for sure he existed.
+How could we have seen the plight of others or felt the urgency to show them a road to salvation we hadn’t even found for ourselves?

 If the dream is there, it came from God.
-God is talking to us.
-We should probably pay attention.
+God is talking to us, and we should probably pay attention.

 Now is better than later…

-It’s the reason we’re careful to urge people to repent and believe before it’s too late.
+We’re careful to urge people to repent and believe before it’s too late.
 Lots of people die before they get around to it.
 Plus, “accepting Christ” is not a consumer-friendly proposition.
 We can pop around the corner for coffee and a biscotti anytime we want… but we won’t find the Holy Spirit anytime we want; he finds us whenever he wants.
 And we can’t be saved without him.
 So it’s better to answer his call when we hear it.
-No one should risk getting stuck at that crossroad.
+No one should risk getting stuck at that crossroads.

-It’s also the reason we’re careful with how we treat people who are new arrivals to the kingdom.
+It’s also the reason we’re careful about how we treat new arrivals to the kingdom.
 The first weeks and months are critical for a new believer.
 Healthy patterns are easier to establish early on.
-Initial enthusiasm matures into a sustaining alignment with the “living hope” into which we have been born.
-It’s a dynamic, interactive, spirit-nourishing intimacy only experienced where the Spirit of God has made alive and taken up residence.
+Initial enthusiasm matures into a sustaining alignment with the “living hope” into which we were born.
+It’s a dynamic, interactive, spirit-nourishing intimacy only experienced where the Spirit of God has made it alive and taken up residence.

 Childlikeness restored…